The Crucial Role of Healthcare Data Security: Challanges, Solutions

 5. Growing Use of Telehealth & Mobile Healthcare Apps

 The global pandemic has led to the rapid development of mobile telemedicine applications.
 It means that people use their smartphones and tablets to access medical information services without actually going to the hospital.
-While telehealth solutions provide convenience and accessibility for all patients, it also introduces new security risks.
+While telehealth solutions provide convenience and accessibility for all patients, it also introduces new healthcare data security risks.

 Patients may not treat the information they share as sensitive and omit security measures like activating multi-factor authentication or setting a solid password.
 They can also use the mobile app from their devices while connected to unprotected networks, providing numerous opportunities for cybercriminals to obtain their data.

 Besides, when it comes to wellness app development, these do not require as much compliance to industry user privacy standards as other types of healthcare software development.
-That leads to another security threat if users share personal information, including their payment info.
+That leads to another healthcare data security threat if users share personal information, including their payment info.

 6. Cloud and IoT Vulnerabilities

-In fact, more than half of healthcare organizations have recently experienced an associated security incident.
+In fact, more than half of healthcare organizations have recently experienced an associated healthcare data security incident.
 The data that travels back and forth between devices and servers is mostly encrypted on the go, which makes the system prone to third-party intrusions.

-Besides, poor cloud computing configuration leads to the same level of security threat, making cloud and IoT an ambiguous direction in terms of data security.
+Besides, poor cloud computing configuration leads to the same level of security threat, making cloud and IoT an ambiguous direction in terms of healthcare data security.

 How to Ensure Data Security in Healthcare Systems